 Truly Mint to Be?

-This is a stable in my house during the winter months and comes in handy when hay fever strikes.
+This is a staple in my house during the winter months and comes in handy when hay fever strikes.
 There is nothing quite like mint to clear the sinuses and have you feel back to normal.
 Mint tea is great for:

 - Relieving clogged sinuses